 239 NW Everett St., Portland

-What’s your favorite way to celebrate Chinese New Year?
+What’s your favorite Lunar New Year celebration?
 Tell us in the comments below!